 Go through the first steps of the Eat it Like an Orange method.

-Now, poke your knife into the membrane of one of the sections.
+Now, poke your paring knife into the membrane of one of the grapefruit sections, making a little slit.

 Stick your finger in there, and start tearing the membrane away from the flesh.